numenta/nupic.core-legacy/README.md

     - Version 3.6+   (work in progress.
 The Nupic Python code will need to be upgraded as well before this will be useful.
 - [CMake](http://www.cmake.org/)

-### Simple Source Installation On Linix or OSx for Python
+### Simple Source Installation On Linix or OSx for Python apps

 The easiest way to build from source is as follows.
 ```
     python setup.py install --user -prefix=
 ```
+Note that `--user -prefix=` options will install the extension libaries in ~/.local so that you don't need su permissions.

-This will build everything including the Python extention libraries and install them.
+This will build everything including the Python extension libraries and install them.
-After that completes you are all set to run your .py programs which import the extentions:
+After that completes you are all set to run your .py programs which import the extensions:
  * nupic.bindings.algorithms
  * nupic.bindings.engine_internal
  * nupic.bindings.math